 Mega Neko: Harry's cat, Mister.
 He is huge.
 Seriously.
 Easily thirty pounds and described by Harry as potentially part bobcat.
 In the comics, he says he feeds Mister sheep.

-Merlin And Nimue: Not the Merlin, the official leader of the White Council, but Harry himself.
+Merlin and Nimue: Not the Merlin, the official leader of the White Council, but Harry himself.
 He has a younger apprentice of the opposite sex who he is training in magic and has a strong personal connection with; Harry was friends with her father for years before ever taking her as an apprentice.
-Harry is also guarding the Sword in the Stone ( or rather, he was until Changes) and looking, when he can be bothered, for a suitable user for it.
+Harry is also guarding the Sword in the Stone ( or rather, he was until Changes, and is again as of Skin Game) and looking, when he can be bothered, for a suitable user for it.

 Mind Rape: A favorite tactic of vampires of all stripes and a decent number of sorcerers.
 Murphy states that her ordeal with Kravos was practically this.
 Even in the following book she is having trouble sleeping because she gets night terrors; the only way she can get some decent sleep is through a combination of alcohol and sleeping pills.

 Ivy.
 In Death Masks, she claims that her mother went into a coma when the Archive passed to her, but Luccio reveals in Small Favor that her mother got the Archive as a pregnant teenager after her grandmother died in a freak car accident.
 Angry at what happened and hating that the unborn Ivy would get to live a normal life instead of her, she killed herself, and thanks to the Archive containing all the memories of all the previous Archives, Ivy knows this.